 Each of the above-named entities reserves, jointly and severally, the right of first claim against the policyholder’s estate, assets, and any policy proceeds.
 This right takes precedence over all other creditors, with the sole exception of obligations mandated by applicable law.

-15.3 Recovery on Death, Insolvency, or Liquidation In the event of the policyholder’s death, insolvency, sequestration, or liquidation, the above-named entities shall be entitled to claw back and recover in full any outstanding credit, loans, points-based advances, or financial accommodation extended, directly from policy proceeds, estate assets, or any other recoverable source, before distribution to any nominated beneficiary or third-party creditor.
+In the event of the policyholder’s death, insolvency, sequestration, or liquidation, the above-named entities shall be entitled to claw back and recover in full any outstanding credit, loans, points-based advances, or financial accommodation extended, directly from policy proceeds, estate assets, or any other recoverable source, before distribution to any nominated beneficiary or third-party creditor.
 This right of first claim and recovery applies globally across all jurisdictions in which the policyholder maintains assets, accounts, or beneficial interests.

 Mutual Life Africa shall not be liable to pay any benefit, and reserves the right to decline, void, or repudiate any claim, in the following circumstances:

-16.2 Non-Disclosure of Pre-Existing or Serious Illness Any claim arising from a condition, illness, or medical history that was known to the policyholder at the time of application but was not disclosed will be declined in full.
+Any claim arising from a condition, illness, or medical history that was known to the policyholder at the time of application but was not disclosed will be declined in full.
 This includes, but is not limited to, terminal diagnoses, chronic illness, clinical declarations of poor health, and any condition for which the insured person was receiving treatment at the time of application.
 The duty to disclose is a continuing obligation and applies to all insured persons added to the policy, including family members.

-16.3 Purchase of a Policy for a Person Near End of Life Any policy purchased with the knowledge, or reasonable expectation, that the insured person is terminally ill, clinically declared as being in poor or critical health, or is near end of life, shall be considered void from inception.
+Any policy purchased with the knowledge, or reasonable expectation, that the insured person is terminally ill, clinically declared as being in poor or critical health, or is near end of life, shall be considered void from inception.
 Mutual Life Africa reserves the right to investigate the health status of any insured person at the time of policy purchase and to repudiate any claim where it is determined that the policy was purchased in the knowledge of an imminent insured event.

-16.4 Death in a Restricted or Sanctioned Region No benefit will be payable in respect of a death that occurs in a jurisdiction subject to international sanctions, regulatory restrictions, or in a region formally designated as a conflict zone, failed state, or restricted territory by the United Nations, the United States Government, the European Union, or any relevant regulatory body at the time of the insured event.
+No benefit will be payable in respect of a death that occurs in a jurisdiction subject to international sanctions, regulatory restrictions, or in a region formally designated as a conflict zone, failed state, or restricted territory by the United Nations, the United States Government, the European Union, or any relevant regulatory body at the time of the insured event.

-16.5 Death Caused by an Undisclosed Illness Where the cause of death is determined to be a condition or illness that was not disclosed at the time of application and was known or ought reasonably to have been known to the policyholder or a responsible party at the time of application, the claim will be declined.
+Where the cause of death is determined to be a condition or illness that was not disclosed at the time of application and was known or ought reasonably to have been known to the policyholder or a responsible party at the time of application, the claim will be declined.
 This exclusion applies regardless of whether the non-disclosure was intentional or negligent.

-16.6 Death Caused by or Attributed to the Beneficiary No benefit will be payable to any beneficiary who is found to have caused, contributed to, facilitated, or conspired in the death of the insured person.
+No benefit will be payable to any beneficiary who is found to have caused, contributed to, facilitated, or conspired in the death of the insured person.
 Where a beneficiary is implicated in the death of the insured person, whether by criminal conviction, coroner’s finding, or civil determination, the claim will be suspended pending the outcome of all relevant proceedings and may be permanently declined.
-Mutual Life Africa reserves the right to withhold payment to any beneficiary where there are reasonable grounds to suspect their involvement in the insured event.

-16.7 Death Ruled as Foul Play or Under Investigation Where the cause of death is ruled as suspicious, classified as foul play, or is subject to an active criminal investigation by any law enforcement authority, Mutual Life Africa reserves the right to suspend processing of the claim pending the conclusion of all relevant proceedings.
-No benefit will be payable where a final determination by the relevant authorities implicates any named beneficiary or insured person in the circumstances of the death.
+Where the cause of death is ruled as suspicious, classified as foul play, or is subject to an active criminal investigation by any law enforcement authority, Mutual Life Africa reserves the right to suspend processing of the claim pending the conclusion of all relevant proceedings.

-16.8 Fraudulent Identity, False Documentation, or Misrepresentation Any claim submitted in connection with a policy where the insured person’s identity was falsified, where government-issued identification documents provided at the time of application or at any subsequent point are found to be fraudulent, forged, or altered, or where the date of birth or any other personal detail was deliberately misrepresented, will be declined in full.
+Any claim submitted in connection with a policy where the insured person’s identity was falsified, where government-issued identification documents are found to be fraudulent, forged, or altered, or where the date of birth or any other personal detail was deliberately misrepresented, will be declined in full.
 The policy will be immediately cancelled with effect from the date of inception, and all premiums paid will be forfeited.
-Mutual Life Africa reserves the right to report such conduct to the relevant law enforcement and regulatory authorities.

-16.10 Suicide Within the Waiting Period No benefit will be payable where the cause of death is determined to be suicide occurring within 12 (twelve) months of the policy inception date or within 12 (twelve) months of reinstatement following a lapse.
+No benefit will be payable where the cause of death is determined to be suicide occurring within 12 (twelve) months of the policy inception date or within 12 (twelve) months of reinstatement following a lapse.

-16.11 Participation in Unlawful Activity No benefit will be payable where the insured person’s death arises directly or indirectly from participation in any unlawful activity, criminal enterprise, armed conflict entered into voluntarily, or any act that is in contravention of applicable law at the time and place of the event.
+No benefit will be payable where the insured person’s death arises directly or indirectly from participation in any unlawful activity, criminal enterprise, armed conflict entered into voluntarily, or any act that is in contravention of applicable law at the time and place of the event.

-16.12 General Exclusion Reservation Mutual Life Africa reserves the right to apply additional exclusions on a case-by-case basis where the specific circumstances of a claim give rise to concerns that are not expressly covered by the exclusions listed above.
+Mutual Life Africa reserves the right to apply additional exclusions on a case-by-case basis where the specific circumstances of a claim give rise to concerns that are not expressly covered by the exclusions listed above.
 Any such additional exclusion will be communicated to the claimant in writing with the reasons for its application.

 Mutual Life Africa maintains a zero-tolerance policy toward insurance fraud in all its forms.
 The integrity of our claims process is fundamental to the sustainability of cover for all policyholders.

-17.1 Definition of Fraudulent Conduct For the purposes of these Terms, fraudulent conduct includes but is not limited to:
+For the purposes of these Terms, fraudulent conduct includes but is not limited to:

-17.2 Consequences of Fraudulent Conduct Where Mutual Life Africa determines, on reasonable grounds, that a claim involves fraudulent conduct:
+Where Mutual Life Africa determines, on reasonable grounds, that a claim involves fraudulent conduct:

-17.3 Cooperation with Investigations All policyholders, claimants, and beneficiaries are required to cooperate fully with any investigation conducted by Mutual Life Africa or its appointed agents in connection with a claim.
+All policyholders, claimants, and beneficiaries are required to cooperate fully with any investigation conducted by Mutual Life Africa or its appointed agents in connection with a claim.
 Failure to cooperate, failure to provide requested documentation, or obstruction of an investigation will be treated as grounds for declining the claim and may be treated as evidence of fraudulent intent.

-17.4 Right to Investigate Mutual Life Africa reserves the right to conduct investigations into any claim at its sole discretion, including engaging independent assessors, forensic investigators, and legal counsel.
+Mutual Life Africa reserves the right to conduct investigations into any claim at its sole discretion, including engaging independent assessors, forensic investigators, and legal counsel.
 No claim will be considered approved until Mutual Life Africa has completed its assessment to its satisfaction.

 Refunds are only available in the following limited circumstances: